Wholesale: Products & Services

 • Optional Protect Routing

-• Provides added reliability by providing an alternate facility path when MOE is transported over fiber optic facilities.
+• Provides added reliability by providing an alternate facility path when Metro Ethernet is transported over fiber optic facilities.

 • Versatile Configuration

-• Multiple Ethernet Virtual Connections (EVCs) and Quality of Service prioritization of traffic allows you to custom-tailor connectivity of your network to suit your needs
+• Multiple Ethernet Virtual Connections (EVCs) or Operator Virtual Connections (OVCs) and Quality of Service prioritization of traffic allows you to custom-tailor connectivity of your network to suit your needs

 • Bandwidths at Any Location

-• Customer Premises Bandwidth, Central Office Bandwidth, and EwET Bandwidth allow you to terminate MOE service at almost any location.
+• Customer Premises Bandwidth and Central Office Bandwidth allow you to terminate Metro Ethernet service at almost any location.

 • Transport Across Multiple Architectures

-• MOE can connect to SONET and DWDM Ethernet services for transport, allowing effective utilization of your network.
+• Metro Ethernet can connect to SONET and DWDM Ethernet services for transport, allowing effective utilization of your network.

 • Applications